sassoftware/restaf-uidemos/README.md

 start the application with one of these commands:

 - npm start - presents a generic app for testing access to SAS viya
-- npm run submit - an example showing running a SAS job that returns ods and log.
+- npm start submit.html - an example of running proc print and retrieving ods output

+Custom Applications

+Add your html to the public folder(say myapp.html).
+To run myapp.html issue this command

+- npm start myapp.html

 You can add your own apps in the Public directory